Slluxx/ImPS/README.md

 ## Advanced usage

-ImPS is written for you to easily chain commands if desired:
+ImPS is written for you to easily chain methods if desired:

 ```powershell
 $window.add_Label("My bold label", 20, 20).set_font("Verdana,8,style=Bold")